Blazorise/Blazorise.Articles/news/2025-12-12-release-notes-200/post.md

 ### FluentUI Theme Generator

-Blazorise 1.9 also introduces the **FluentUI Theme Generator**, enabling developers to easily build and customize themes based on Microsoft’s Fluent Design System.
+Blazorise 1.9 also introduces the **FluentUI Theme Generator**, enabling developers to easily build and customize themes based on Microsoft's Fluent Design System.
 This generator allows quick configuration of colors, typography, and surface elements to create professional and consistent Fluent-inspired UIs.

 The goal is to provide a balance between flexibility and faithfulness to the FluentUI aesthetic, giving developers the ability to tailor visual themes while maintaining familiar design principles across all Blazorise components.